 Once she’d had these revelations, Steinberg couldn’t continue down the career path she’d devoted so many years to — she needed to change course.

 Today, instead of designing weight loss programs, she’s helping to fill critical research gaps in the eating disorder field, particularly those stemming from the myth of ob*sity.
-A growing body of evidence is demonstrating the detrimental effects of a based on weight in relation to height (the ubiquitous “BMI” metric) that classifies people as “healthy” or “ob*se” based on a meager amount of information.
+A growing body of evidence is demonstrating the detrimental effects of a flawed paradigm based on weight in relation to height (the ubiquitous “BMI” metric) that classifies people as “healthy” or “ob*se” based on a meager amount of information.
 This classification system is — at best — doing a disservice to those in large bodies, and — at worst — perpetuating disordered eating, stigma, and shame.

 Here’s what Steinberg and others in the field wish more people knew about the pervasive misconceptions and flat-out fallacies around ob*sity — particularly as it relates to young people.